SentiBert/Bert-Model/README.md

 # Bert-Model
-Contains the implementation of BERT on review rating.
+Contains the implementation of BERT for sentiment analysis on Hotel reviews